publicissapient-france/hello-grpc/article/article.md

 # Conclusion

 Building a mobile application is actually harder than it appears.
-We are constantly concerning about the battery usage, celluar data consumption, connection latency, device storage and security.
+We are constantly concerning about things such as battery usage, celluar data consumption, connection latency, device storage or security.
 The list goes on and on.
 A good mobile application should take account of all these criterias.
+But our current solutions are full of vulnerabilities.

-gRPC is still a little bit premature but we are starting to see more and more production application using gRPC.
-It gives us a different perspective on how to tackle mobile platform's restrictions.
+ We start to see more and more production applications using gRPC. gRPC is still a little bit premature but it is also quite promising.
+It gives us a perspective on how to tackle mobile platform's restrictions differently.

+ And most of all, it was fun experimenting!